Global Training Initiatives

 For a global manufacturing organization, we worked from the alignment strategy to identify how we could include and engage the learners' managers in the process.
 Not only did we provide follow-up learning to participants through application, review, and even peer-to-peer support, we also made sure that the managers were active participants.
 The managers learned the same content, learned how to coach, and actively participated in creating a culture that supported the performance.
 Through an impact analysis, we measured the impact the learning had on participants' performance goals.

 Remember that it is not about how much you learn, but how much you use!

 Fitting the Pieces Together

 The intersection of global awareness and project management forms the basis for our success in working with companies all over the world.
-As globalisation increases, so does the need to train your people to work cohesively in a global organisation.
-Assigning globally aware people, managing the project well and employing the four strategies will equip your organisation to implement global learning initiatives successfully.
+As globalization increases, so does the need to train your people to work cohesively in a global organization.
+Assigning globally aware people, managing the project well, and employing the four strategies will equip your organization to implement global learning initiatives successfully.